Definitions and meaning of nie

 Usage notes

 - (not once): In English it is quite common to use the word “never” referring to a defined period of time: “I was waiting all night, but he never called.”
-German generally prefers, and often requires, to use nicht (“not”) in such contexts, possibly emphasized by another adverb such as gar or überhaupt: Ich habe den ganzen Abend gewartet, aber er hat (gar) nicht angerufen.
+German generally prefers, and often requires, the use of nicht (“not”) in such contexts, possibly emphasized by another adverb such as gar or überhaupt: Ich habe den ganzen Abend gewartet, aber er hat (gar) nicht angerufen.
 Using nie is only possible if such a period of time is (unusually) long, as in the example sentence above.

 Synonyms